 Develop a faculty working group dedicated to the development of an interdisciplinary learning community of teacher-scholars and students with interests in the Middle East and South Asia (MESA).

-Monthly cohort gatherings involve mealtime discussions of one or more readings in poverty and development studies, proposed and led by one or more cohort participants.
-Our meetings facilitate: 1) greater understanding of the best work in our cross-disciplinary field from various disciplinary perspectives; 2) greater articulation among various Shepherd curricular and co-curricular offerings; 3) possible collaboration in research and teaching among participants.
+Our meetings aim to facilitate: 1) greater understanding of the best work in our cross-disciplinary field from various disciplinary perspectives; 2) greater articulation among various Shepherd curricular and co-curricular offerings; 3) possible collaboration in research and teaching among participants.
 This cohort also facilitates the development of new, community-based research projects and/or service-learning courses informed by the best practices used in today's community-academic partnerships.
 Involves law and Commerce School faculty as well as Shepherd Program staff.

 Sociology-Anthropology Department Research Workshop

-Eleven applications were funded at an average amount of $2,615.
+Twelve applications were funded at an average amount of $2,540.